 The home address of a pupil is considered to be the permanent residence of a child in a residential property when the place is offered.
-Documentary evidence relating to house moves taking place between National Offer Days (1 March 2024 and 17 April 2024 respectively) and the start of the academic year in September 2024 will be considered.
+Documentary evidence relating to house moves taking place between National Offer Day (16 April 2024) and the start of the academic year in September 2024 will be considered.